|Date:||Fri 27th Aug 2021 - Sat 28th Aug 2021|

 On the second day, 7 hours of practical sessions will provide an intimate environment for attendees to develop their practical skills on equine specimens in true small groups (2-3 vets per specimen) at the following stations:

 The course fee includes coffee/tea breaks, a wine & cheese reception, lunch at a restaurant and a certificate of attendance.
-To participate in the On-Location Case-Discussions & Practical Sessions, attendees are required to have first taken part in the Lecture Series (purchased as an ‘Extra’ when registering for the On-Location Case-Discussions & Practical Sessions).
+To participate in the On-Location Case-Discussions & Practical Sessions, attendees are required to have first worked through the Lecture Series (included in the price).
 Early course registration is recommended as there are only a limited number of places available due to the highly practical nature of this course.

 This course is suitable for RCVS Modules: B-EP.3; C-E.1; C-E.5; C-E.12; C-E.13; C-E.14; C-E.15; C-E.16